zzzprojects/Eval-Expression.NET/docs2/pages/linq/any.md

----
-layout: default
-title: LINQ Dynamic - Any
+# LINQ Dynamic - Any
-description: C# Dynamic LINQ Any examples using an Expression Evaluator.
-permalink: linq-dynamic-any-examples
----

 ## LINQ Dynamic Any Examples
 {{ page.description }}